SharkyTheKing/SharkyPresence/README.md

 > python .\presence\presenceGUI.py
 ```

 > You should now have a neat lil' window with a buncha empty text boxes (hereforth refered to as the '**App**').
-We still have to set the right values and hit the `Process` button for it to work!
+We still have to set the right values and hit the `Start` button for it to work!

 ## Fill out them text boxes: